Hannah Joyce: Education

 She obtained a Ph.D. in physics from the Australian National University in 2010, where her research focused on the growth and characterisation of III-V semiconductor nanowires for applications in optoelectronic devices.
 She co-authored 22 publications during her doctoral studies.

 Research and career

-Joyce stayed at ANU to begin her postdoctoral research until May 2010, when she joined the Department of Physics at the University of Oxford.
+Joyce stayed at ANU until 2010 to begin her postdoctoral research in the Department of Physics at the University of Oxford.
 She became a lecturer at the Department of Engineering at University of Cambridge in 2013, holding a Research Fellowship from the Royal Commission for the Exhibition of 1851.
 In 2016, she was awarded a Starting Grant from the European Research Council for her work on nitride nanowire engineering.

 She is currently a professor of low-dimensional electronics at the University of Cambridge, and her research group studies the development of new nanomaterials, such as nanowires, for applications in photonic and electronic devices.
 She has also been a principal investigator and co-investigator on two Engineering and Physical Sciences Research Council grants to study multiplexed quantum devices and integrated circuits.

 Joyce has co-authored more than 100 publications in peer-reviewed journals.